Salary Arbitration Eligibles

 BOSTON (5) — Reese McGuire, c; Nick Pivetta, rhp; John Schreiber, rhp; Luis Urías, 3b; Alex Verdugo, of.

-CHICAGO (7) — Dylan Cease, rhp; Garrett Crochet, lhp; Matt Foster, rhp; Michael Kopech, rhp; Touki Toussaint, rhp.
+CHICAGO (7) — Dylan Cease, rhp; Garrett Crochet, lhp; Matt Foster, rhp; Michael Kopech, rhp; Nicky Lopez, 2b; Michael Soroka, rhp; Touki Toussaint, rhp.

 CLEVELAND (9) — Christian Bethancourt, c; Shane Bieber, rhp; Enyel De Los Santos, rhp; Sam Hentges, lhp; James Karinchak, rhp; Ramón Laureano, of; Triston McKenzie, rhp; Josh Naylor, 1b; Nick Sandlin, rhp.